stickyfingies/gengine/README.md

 - `-i` or `--install` will forcefully re-install dependencies.
 - `-w` or `--watch` automatigally compiles C++ files when they change.

+> [!NOTE]
+> The [github repo](https://github.com/stickyfingies/gengine) is equipped with Github Actions CI that automatically builds the project when you push to `master`.

 Architecture
 ---